-When you have lived in a home for several years, renovations often move from optional to necessary.
+When you've lived in a home for several years, renovations often move from optional to necessary.
 Aging systems, changing family needs, and rising energy costs make upgrades unavoidable.
-Whether you are tackling minor repairs, planning a major renovation, or completing a full remodel, one factor remains constant—cost.
+Whether you're tackling minor repairs, planning a major renovation, or completing a full remodel, one factor remains constant: cost.

 Home improvement loans provide a practical way to finance upgrades without draining savings.
 With flexible repayment terms and typically lower interest rates than credit cards, these loans allow homeowners to improve comfort, efficiency, and property value while spreading costs over time.